AL-DN/SinoSilence/README.md

 ### Note on Flat Wavefront Assumption:
 - Gray area beyond the purple box = zone where flat wavefronts are expected.
 - Closer sources may have spherical wavefronts, which cause more leakage.
-- Using Fraunhofer Distance (D = 2a² / λ), we see the source must be very close to break flat assumption.
+- Using Fraunhofer Distance (D = 2a² / \lambda), we see the source must be very close to break flat assumption.
 - Convention in acoustics assumes **urban noise = flat wavefront**.

 ---